feasgal/tw-portfolio/project/docs/portfolio_intro.md

 ## Notes

--   Proprietary names and details are replaced with neutral placeholders.
+-   Neutral placeholders have replaced proprietary names and details.
--   The example docs exist only to illustrate IA and voice; they are independent of the case study.
+-   The example docs exist only to illustrate IA and voice; they're independent of the case study.

 ## Confidentiality

 I have replaced any internal identifiers, proprietary assets, and confidential references with *[neutral placeholders]*.
-I intend this portfolio solely to demonstrate documentation strategy and systems, not internal technologies or business practices.
+I intend this portfolio solely to show documentation strategy and systems, not internal technologies or business practices.
 Each document has undergone a thorough review and sanitizing process to ensure full compliance with all nondisclosure agreements and confidentiality obligations.